TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Discussion

-TADA chiefly uses touch input (without tactile feedback) and audio output to provide interactivity.
-We think that this combination leverages the richness of the audio channel while keeping the requirement for hardware low (part of our [G2]).
-Other modality choices are possible, such as vibrotactile output (e.g.,~\cite{Poppinga_Magnusson_Pielot_Rassmus_Gröhn_2011, Simonnet_Bothorel_Maximiano_Thépaut_2012}) and pin arrays~\cite{Vidal-Verdu_Hafez_2007}, which are progressively becoming more affordable and higher resolution.
-We suspect that some of these modalities offer advantages for some tasks.
-For example, following a link might be much faster with a pin display.
-Yet, we suspect that refreshable pin displays and vibrotactile output offer lower bandwidth and resolution than audio with touch.
-We are not aware of research measuring these differences.
-We think that this kind of work would be useful for the design of future interfaces.
+The current implementation of TADA chiefly uses touch input (without tactile feedback) and audio output to provide interactivity.
+However, other modality choices are possible, such as vibrotactile output (e.g.,~\cite{Poppinga_2011, Simonnet_2012}) and pin arrays~\cite{Vidal-Verdu_Hafez_2007}, which are progressively becoming more affordable and higher resolution.
+We think that some of these modalities offer advantages for some tasks.
+For example, following a link as done in our study might be much faster with a tactile interface, especially if challenges around resolution of the tactile display (e.g., pin arrays) can be improved.
+Exploring such solutions and comparing the benefits and limitations of different modalities may be useful for the design of future interfaces.

-Resolution and bandwidth are also related to scalability.
-Some of the design choices that we made, such as not implementing different zoom levels or having a pannable canvas (as in, e.g.,~\cite{Zeng_Weber_2012,Schmitz_Ertl_2012,Nair_Zhu_Smith_2023}) constrain the complexity of diagrams displayable by TADA.
-We chose not to support panning or zooming because we suspect that it would make it much harder for users to construct a useful spatial map of the content [\Cref{dp:spatiality}].
-Similarly, we envisioned TADA for use in tablets, rather than in mobile phones, to support sufficient space for touch and proprioception.

-Figure~\ref{fig:maxdiagram} shows the most complex diagram that we have found, informally, to still be interactable with in TADA with a 10.6" tablet (one that is not explorable is shown in Figure~\ref{fig:impossiblediagram}).
-We therefore estimate that the limit is somewhere around 50 nodes, without extremely dense link networks.
-Although diagrams with many more nodes exist, we believe that the current range covers a large set of existing ones, such as those in textbooks and conceptual models.
+Some of the design choices that we made, such as not implementing different zoom levels or having a pannable canvas (e.g.,~\cite{Zeng_Weber_2012,Schmitz_Ertl_2012,Nair_Zhu_Smith_2023}) constrain the complexity of diagrams displayable by TADA.
+We chose not to support panning or zooming because we think that they would prevent users from constructing a useful spatial mental map of the content [\textbf{DP1}] (this also applies to maps~\cite{Ducasse_Brock_Jouffrais_2018}, which our formative study participants' experiences also confirmed).
+Nevertheless, it is realistic to expect more complex diagrams (e.g., Figure~\ref{fig:maxdiagram}b) which would be difficult to explore from small screen spaces.
+Figure~\ref{fig:maxdiagram} shows the most complex diagram that we have found, informally, to still be interactable with in TADA with a 10.6" tablet.
+In the future, research is required to better understand how spatial understanding can be retained while enabling the exploration of larger pieces of information, especially on smaller displays like tablets and mobile phones.